centralelyon/aquanote/README.md

 which allows you to use the site without a network connection.

 To use the site locally, you need to pull the branch and go offline with competitions present in the `courses_natation_local` folder.
 (Start the folders with a **2** so they are detected, and keep the correct number of underscores `_` to avoid display issues in the dropdown menus.)

+## Data structure and analysis

+Aquanote uses a specific data structure to store the annotations.
+It is based on a CSV file for each video, with samples provided in the [`course_demo`](courses_demo/2025_courses_demo/2025_courses_demo_translation_carre_100_demifinale) folder.
+Another repository is dedicated to the analysis of such data: [Aquanalysis](https://github.com/centralelyon/aquanalysis).

 ## Documentation